-- Admission is competitive and not guaranteed; additional factors important to student success in the nursing program may also be considered. - Admission to and enrollment in the Prelicensure Nursing program does not guarantee acceptance into the clinical nursing portion of the program. - Only residents of the following states are eligible to apply to this program Florida, Idaho, Indiana, Iowa, Kansas, Missouri, Nevada, New Mexico, Ohio, Texas, and Utah.
+- Admission is competitive and not guaranteed; additional factors important to student success in the nursing program may also be considered. - Admission to and enrollment in the Prelicensure Nursing program does not guarantee acceptance into the clinical nursing portion of the program. - Only residents of the following states are eligible to apply to this program Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, or Utah.
 Any applications from residents outside of these states will not be accepted.